-1. An ear tag or other affixed device bearing a unique individual or group identification number issued by an official state or federal program;

-2. An official premises identification tattoo that includes the state of origin; or
+- 1. An ear tag or other affixed device bearing a unique individual or group identification number issued by an official state or federal program; - 2.
+An official premises identification tattoo that includes the state of origin; or - 3.
+Another form of identification approved by the State Veterinarian.

-B. Swine D. A swine originating from a herd or region that is considered free from brucellosis and pseudorabies by a federal program or a state program approved by the State Veterinarian may enter Virginia without further testing requirements provided a statement indicating the region is considered free from brucellosis and pseudorabies by a federal or state program or verification of herd participation in the federal or state program is indicated on the certificate of veterinary inspection Certificate of Veterinary Inspection, and the swine have has not had known contact with free roaming swine.
+B. Swine D. A swine originating from a herd or region that is considered free from brucellosis and pseudorabies by a federal program or a state program approved by the State Veterinarian may enter Virginia without further testing requirements provided a statement indicating the region is considered free from brucellosis and pseudorabies by a federal or state program or verification of herd participation in the federal or state program is indicated on the eertificate of veterinary inspection.
+Certificate of Veterinary Inspection, and the swine have has not had known contact with free roaming swine.

-C. Sexually E. A sexually intact swine over four months of age not originating from a herd or region considered free of brucellosis by a federal program or a state program approved by the State Veterinarian must be negative individually subject to a brucellosis testand found negative within 30 days prior to entry into Virginia.
+C. Sexually E. A sexually intact swine over four months of age not originating from a herd or region considered free of brucellosis by a federal program or a state program approved by the State Veterinarian must be negative individually subject to a brucellosis test and found negative within 30 days prior to entry into Virginia.
 A sexually intact swine shall be quarantined at the premises of destination until such time as it is retested between 30 and 60 days after importation into Virginia at the consignee's expense.